How to become a broadcast engineer

 University

-You'll need a degree to apply for a graduate training scheme with a broadcaster.
+You'll need a degree to apply for a graduate training scheme.
 Useful subjects include:

 - broadcast engineering